-Jennifer Coates, a veterinarian based in Fort Collins, Colorado stated, “Dogs thrive on a routine, in large part because they don’t have to worry about what is, or is not, about to happen next.”
+Jennifer Coates, a veterinarian based in Fort Collins, Colorado, says, “Dogs thrive on a routine, in large part because they don’t have to worry about what is, or is not, about to happen next.”

 If your dog’s day has constant changes, then it could lead to anxiety in your dog.
 Not knowing when their next meal will come or when they can go outside to relieve themselves can cause their stress levels to go up.

-Jeb Cadwell, a certified canine behavior consultant in California stated, “A routine establishes a predictable stream of information about the primary resources.
+Jeb Cadwell, a certified canine behavior consultant in California, says, “A routine establishes a predictable stream of information about the primary resources.
 This information reduces stress and opens the door for the dog to move on to enjoying life beyond mere survival.”

 Another reason routine is important for your pup is that it helps to housetrain them.
-Having a consistent routine will help them recognize when and where they can go to potty.
-This will also prevent accidents inside your home if they stick to a regular schedule and know how soon they will be able to go out and potty.
+Having a consistent routine will help them recognize when and where they can go potty.
+This will also prevent accidents inside your home if they stick to a regular schedule and know how soon they’ll be able to go outside.

 Routine can also help your dog with training in general.
 Teaching them a new trick or behaviors requires consistency.
-A dog who is able to receive the same cues over and over again will eventually be able to learn the trick or behavior taught to them.
+A dog who can receive the same cues over and over again will eventually learn the trick or behavior taught to them.